 Trust is a fundamental basis upon which the profession can have important conversations.
 To trust, in this context, is to know that opinions differ, to understand that they can change and to appreciate that they may stay the same.

-To support us all in the professional journey involved in determining our own ethical code, we have purposely invited education professionals and experts with diverse, and sometimes potentially controversial views, to stimulate discussion about ethics in the teaching profession.
+We purposely invited education professionals and experts with diverse, and sometimes potentially controversial views, to stimulate discussion about ethics in the teaching profession.
 We don’t necessarily agree with all of the views presented, but we believe that it is by actively seeking to understand different perspectives and engaging in open reasoned, discussion and debate that we become critically informed.

 A sense of fairness, intuition and common sense is not enough – Prof. Emeritus Rowena Arshad